-- (a) Speeches must be directed to the question under discussion or to a personal explanation or point of order. - (b) A Councilor presenting a report of the Cabinet or other member moving a motion of which notice has been given under Standing Order 12, may speak for up to ten minutes.
+- (a) Speeches must be directed to the question under discussion or to a personal explanation or point of order. - (b) A Councillor presenting a report of the Cabinet or other member moving a motion of which notice has been given under Standing Order 12, may speak for up to ten minutes.
 No other speech shall exceed five minutes.
-Provided the Council may, by resolution, extend the time limit on speeches. - (c) The time limit does not apply to speeches by officers in presenting reports or advising the Council on any matter. - (d) Immediately following the seconder speaking on a motion or reserving their right to speak until later in the debate, the Mayor shall ask the leader of the main opposition group to speak on the motion, or nominate a councilor to speak next on the motion.
+Provided the Council may, by resolution, extend or reduce the time limit on speeches. - (c) The time limit does not apply to speeches by officers in presenting reports or advising the Council on any matter. (d) - (d) Immediately following the seconder speaking on a motion or reserving their right to speak until later in the debate, the Mayor shall ask the leaders of the main opposition groups to the motion to speak on the motion, or nominate a councillor to speak next on the motion for no more than 5 minutes.

-14.5 When a Councilor may speak again
+14.5 When a Councillor may speak again

-A Councilor who has spoken on a motion may not speak again whilst it is the subject of debate, except:
+A Councillor who has spoken on a motion may not speak again whilst it is the subject of debate, except:

-- (a) to speak once on an amendment moved by another Councilor - (b) to move a further amendment if the motion has been amended since he/she last spoke - (c) if his/her first speech was on an amendment moved by another Councillor, to speak on the main issue (whether or not the amendment on which he/she spoke was carried) - (d) in exercise of a right of reply - (e) on a point of order; and - (f) by way of personal explanation.
+- (a) to speak once on an amendment moved by another Councillor - (b) to move a further amendment if the motion has been amended since he/she last spoke

+- (c) if his/her first speech was on an amendment moved by another Councillor, to speak on the main issue (whether or not the amendment on which he/she spoke was carried)

+- (d) in exercise of a right of reply

+- (e) on a point of order; and

+- (f) by way of personal explanation.